KayJay7/abusim/README.md

 </p>

 ## AbU environment
-`abusim-environment`, that is part of the [`abusim-core`](https://github.com/abu-lang/abusim-core) package, is the command to execute an environment for the simulation.
+`abusim-environment`, that is part of the [`abusim-core`](https://github.com/abu-lang/abusim-core) package, provides the script `abusim-environment.py` to execute an environment for the simulation.
 It is written in Python3 and can be run with the `python` interpreter.

 Its goal is to simulate a physical environment for the simulation.
 For example, it can automatically change the temperature registered on a sensor agent as the change comes from a physical termocouple.